There are a wide range of conditions which fall under the umbrella term of DSD and these can include:

-You can read further information about how DSDs on the About Kids Health website.
+You can read further information about disorders of sex development on the About Kids Health website.

-In the past, the term “intersex” was commonly used for conditions which most doctors now call DSDs.
-Many support and advocacy groups still prefer the term intersex to DSD.
+In the past, the term “intersex” was commonly used for conditions which most doctors now call disorders of sex development.
+Many support and advocacy groups still prefer the term intersex.
 Contact details for some of these groups are also available.